syncfusion/blazor-docs/src/kanban/kanban/cards.md

 ## Tags

 The card tags are used to display the tag text with the background color.
 Each tag text is separated and shown below the card content.
-It is can be achieved by mapping the data key to the `TagsField` property, which is placed inside the `KanbanCardSettings` property.
+It can be achieved by mapping the data key to the `TagsField` property, which is placed inside the `KanbanCardSettings` property.

 > The mapped datasource key value contains single or multiple tags.
 If it is multiple tags, each tag will be separated by a comma in the datasource.